google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-push-notifications.md

 Button labels should be clear and concise.
 Although action buttons can have images, not every system can display them.

 Also, don't rely on vibrations to notify the user.
-Many systems can't vibrate, or won't vibrate if the user has their device volume muted..
+Many systems can't vibrate, or won't vibrate if the user has their device volume muted.

 <div id="pushapi"></div>